 In this unit, we'll provide you with core knowledge of dietary sources of energy, nutrients and bioactive constituents of food, nutrient deficiencies and excesses in the human diet.
 You'll consider the impact on the development of disease across the lifespan.
 You'll also develop a comprehensive understanding of nutrients and non-nutrient bioactive compounds.
 You'll discuss dietary recommendations and analyse programmes with the aim to improve the health of the population and the nutritional adequacy of a variety of diets.

-This unit will evaluate the various approaches towards achieving sustainable diets, including giving equal weight to nutrition and public health, the environment, socio-cultural issues, food quality, economics and governance.
+In this unit you'll evaluate the various approaches towards achieving sustainable diets, including giving equal weight to nutrition and public health, the environment, socio-cultural issues, food quality, economics and governance.

 This unit explores the evidence base including scientific study and design, for the role of food and nutrient intake in health and disease from a community and population perspective.
 The unit further expands on the links between key health determinants around poverty, food choice and nutrition.